Expansionary Policy Definition

 - Creating demand in the market by raising the disposable income of consumers through tax rate cuts.

-- Increasing Profit After Tax (PAT) of the companies by cutting the business taxes that will boost business investment.
+- Increasing Profit After Tax (PATPATProfit After Tax is the revenue left after deducting the business expenses and tax liabilities.
+This profit is reflected in the Profit & Loss statement of the business.) of the companies by cutting the business taxes that will boost business investment.

 - Increasing spending by the government to create demand in different sectors and also provides additional grants to state and local governments to increase their expenditures on final goods and services.